Contents

 Research Keywords: Hard-to-treat asthma, animal model, guidelines for asthma and COPD, molecular mechanisms of asthma and allergy, biologics for asthma therapy

-It has been recognized that asthma is a kind of syndrome rather than a disease since it has various faces, so called phenotypes which we need to recognize for precision medicine.
-Phenotypes have been believed to be derived from various molecules, which are named as endotypes after being confirmed their involvement in and relationship with phenotypes.
-The molecules thus identified could be a new biomarker, a new therapeutic target or a hint for clarifying molecular mechanisms of asthma and/or allergic diseases.
+It has been recognized that asthma is a kind of syndrome rather than a disease since it has various faces, so-called phenotypes, which we need to recognize for precision medicine.
+Phenotypes have been believed to be derived from various molecules, which are named endotypes after their involvement in and relationship with phenotypes.
+The molecules thus identified could be a new biomarker, a new therapeutic target, or a hint for clarifying molecular mechanisms of asthma and/or allergic diseases.

-When I look back our research, the first step to develop a therapeutic strategy was development of a murine asthma model in 1990s when only a few groups including ourselves were able to establish the model for their own research.
-In our case, we observed elevated levels of granulocyte-macrophage colony-stimulating factor (GM-CSF) in BALF from asthma patients, so we raised a question if GM-CSF is functionally involved in the pathogenesis of asthma.
-I thought up use of a neutralizing antibody to GM-CSF in our murine asthma model.
+When I look back at our research, the first step to develop a therapeutic strategy was the development of a murine asthma model in the 1990s, when only a few groups, including ourselves, were able to establish the model for their own research.
+In our case, we observed elevated levels of granulocyte-macrophage colony-stimulating factor (GM-CSF) in BALF from asthma patients, so we raised a question whether GM-CSF is functionally involved in the pathogenesis of asthma.
+I thought of using a neutralizing antibody to GM-CSF in our murine asthma model.
 The next hurdle was how to administer the antibody to a mouse.
 We have chosen two ways, i.e. the systemic administration by using an osmotic capsule and the local airway instillation by intranasal dripping.
-As we expected, the antibody neutralized the targeting cytokine, i.e. GM-CSF, functionally in the both ways of administration.
-We were able to contribute to developing a new way of studying the cytokine biology in the field of asthma by using neutralizing antibodies and a murine asthma model, and to showing a new therapeutic strategy with neutralizing antibodies as biologics.
+As we expected, the antibody neutralized the targeting cytokine, i.e. GM-CSF, functionally in both ways of administration.
+We were able to contribute to developing a new way of studying the cytokine biology in the field of asthma by using neutralizing antibodies and a murine asthma model, and to show a new therapeutic strategy with neutralizing antibodies as biologics.

-In this special issue, we would like publish manuscripts giving us new scientific information with a good quality of data and discussion contributable to discovering new roles of molecules.
+In this special issue, we would like to publish manuscripts giving us new scientific information with good quality of data and discussion contributable to discovering new roles of molecules.

 Keywords: Asthma, allergic diseases, molecules, phenotypes